 I also have one crazy French Bulldog (Bacon) and two Sphynx cats (Miss Kitty and Lion-o).
 I grew up sewing and cooking with my mum and building sh*t with my dad…and that was pretty perfect in my books (and I love books…cause like I mentioned I’m a nerd).

-Back in December 2013 we had a huge ice storm in Ontario.
+Back in December 2013, we had a huge ice storm in Ontario.
 It was right before Christmas and we lost power for 3 days.
 I remember walking around my neighbourhood trying to get a cell signal.
-There was a guy in a pickup pulled up beside me and rolled down his window and asked if I had found a cell signal.
-It was like something out of a zombie apocalypse (without the zombies of course)!
+As I was out on this mini-mission a guy in a pickup pulled up beside me and rolled down his window wanting to know if I had found a cell signal.
+I hadn’t and we both returned to our mutual quests.
+It was truly like something out of a zombie apocalypse (without the zombies of course)!

-I had to figure out how to keep the pipes from freezing, keep us warm, fed and also keep the hedgehog alive.
-Long story short if she got too cold she would have tried to hibernate but it would have killed her.
+Back at home, I had to figure out how to keep the pipes from freezing, keep us warm, fed and also keep The Boy’s hedgehog alive.
+That may seem like a weird bit of info to throw in there, but it was a huge part of those 3 days without power.
+Cupcake (that’s the hedgehog) was an African pygmy hedgehog and utterly adorable.
+The trouble was that if she got too cold she would have tried to hibernate and this would have killed her.
 Lucky for us, we have a gas stove.
 So I was able to cook and heat the house by boiling large parts of water and moving them on and off the burners.
 So pretty much I turned our house into a sauna, but it worked and we managed just fine.

-Ultimately it started for me a need to be more self sufficient.
+Ultimately it started for me a need to be more self-sufficient.
 It drove home how unequipped we have become as a society in terms of taking care of our daily needs.
 We run to the grocery store for whatever we need, order off amazon and use Uber eats.
-For most people gone are the days of sewing your own clothes, making bread every day and eating out of the garden or grabbing canned food from the cold cellar.
-So feeling shaken from the whole ice storm ordeal, let me state up front, my dream is not to have a true homestead (yet).
+For most people,

-I would however love to get some land in the country where I could grow much more and to have chicken, ducks, goats and a horse.
-I just don’t see myself going off grid, and that’s ok!
-So if you are curious about homesteading, wether it be in your apartment, in the city or in the burbs…then this is the place for you!
+I would, however, love to get some land in the country where I could grow much more and to have chicken, ducks, goats and a horse.
+I just don’t see myself going off-grid, and that’s ok!
+So if you are curious about homesteading, whether it be in your apartment, in the city or in the burbs…then this is the place for you!
 I’ll share what I have learned so far along my own journey as well as sharing all my upcoming adventures!